Classical codes for quantum broadcast channels: Abstract

 \section{Abstract}

-We discuss two techniques for transmitting classical information over quantum broadcast channels.
+We present two approaches for transmitting classical information over quantum broadcast channels.
 The first technique is a quantum generalization of the superposition coding scheme for the classical broadcast channel.
-We use a quantum simultaneous nonunique decoder and obtain a simpler proof of the rate region recently published by Yard \textit{et al.} in independent work.
-Our second result is a quantum Marton coding scheme, which gives the best known achievable rate region for quantum broadcast channels.
+We use a quantum simultaneous nonunique decoder and obtain a proof of the rate region stated in [Yard \textit{et al.}, IEEE Trans.~Inf.~Theory 57 (10), 2011].
+Our second result is a quantum generalization of the Marton coding scheme.
+The error analysis for the quantum Marton region makes use of ideas in our earlier work and an idea recently presented by Radhakrishnan \textit{et al.}~in arXiv:1410.3248.
 Both results exploit recent advances in quantum simultaneous decoding developed in the context of quantum interference channels.